-Do not keep any chemical product in the kitchen.
+Do not keep any chemical products in the kitchen.
 Depending on the severity of dementia consider locking toxic chemicals in a cabinet.

 Older people with cognitive impairment often have some degree of swallowing and chewing difficulty.
 In this case, you should keep any food that might lead to choking out of reach.

-- Don’t store easily flammable liquids, oils inside the kitchen.
+- Don’t store easily flammable liquids, and oils inside the kitchen.

 - Sharp corners can cause severe injuries, so it’s best practice to round them all.